MH 350 - Milling machine AL-KO - Free user manual and instructions

 Use the appliance only under the following conditions:

-The appliance show no signs of damage.
+The appliance is not soiled.
+The appliance shows no signs of damage.

 All controls function properly.